Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 import java.nio.charset.StandardCharsets;
 import java.nio.file.Files;
 import java.nio.file.Paths;

-import yaskawa.ext.api.UtilityWindowWidth;
-import yaskawa.ext.api.UtilityWindowHeight;
-import yaskawa.ext.api.UtilityWindowExpansion;
 ```

-First, the text for the YML file is read into a `String` named `yml` from the `MyUtility.yml` file.
-Next, this is registered with the pendant via the `pendant.registerYML` call.
+First, the YML file content is registered with the pendant via the `pendant.registerYMLFile` call.
 We're omitting error checking here for brevity, but any statically detected syntax errors in the YML are returned by this function.
 Assuming no errors, all the types declared in the YML passed will now be available to reference by the extension - in this case `MyUtility`.

 Next, a call to `pendant.registerUtilityWindow` is made to request a Utility window integration in the pendant UI.
-There are many parameters for the function, explained in the reference, but the key parameters here are a unique identifier (per extension) for the window `myutil`, the Item type to instantiate `MyUtility`, the text for the menu item and window title `My Util` and some parameters related to the window size.
+There are several parameters for the function, explained in the reference, but the key parameters here are a unique identifier (per extension) for the window `myutil`, the Item type to instantiate `MyUtility`, the text for the menu item and the window title `My Util`.

 The final `extension.run()` call runs the event loop until the passed function returns true (which it never does in this case), or until the API service sends a shutdown event (- more on events later).

-*NOTE: With SP 1.4.5 or earlier, you may need to Restart or exit and re-launch the Smart Pendant app for each invocation*

 ![quick start utility window 0](assets/images/QuickStartUtility0.png "MyUtility Window"){:height="480px"}